Domestic Violence Lawyer San Antonio, TX

 What Happens When You’re Accused of Domestic Violence?

-Regardless of the specific factors of a case, however, you can typically expect the following after an allegation:
+Regardless of the specific factors of a family violence case, you can typically expect the following if you have charges filed against you:

 • Arrest: Texas law enforcement officers are required to make an arrest when domestic violence allegations are made.